Digital vs print: are the days of printed materials numbered?

 Adobe InDesign is the de-facto standard for the creation of brochures, flyers, sales sheets, and so on.
 Our two-day introductory-level InDesign course teaches you everything you need to start using this application.

-Once you have your content in InDesign, you can then publish it as an eBook, incorporating audio and video too; this process is taught in our one-day InDesign for fixed-layout EPUBS course.
+Once you have your content in InDesign, you can also publish it as an eBook incorporating audio and video.

 Technical documentation and business information